Moshe Waldoks: Career

 Since 1974, Waldoks has been heavily involved in interfaith relations.
 First with the Christian, particularly the Catholic, community; later the Tibetan-Buddhist community, and in recent years with the Muslim community.
-In 1985, Waldoks visited the former Soviet Union to connect with Jewish “refusniks" who were held back from leaving the country for a variety of reasons, security and otherwise.
+In 1985, Waldoks visited the former Soviet Union to connect with Jewish "refusniks" who were held back from leaving the country for a variety of reasons, security and otherwise.
 In 1988, he participated in the Polish Bishops Conference in Tinietz, a monastery located in a Krakow suburb.
 This trip, sponsored by the ADL, was a groundbreaking opportunity to assess the situation of Jewish-Catholic relations in Poland that had hardly been influenced by the Vatican II encyclicals Nostra Aetate of 1965, when Pope John XXIII provided the most inclusive statement of the Church and the Jews.
-In 1989 and 1990 Waldoks was instrumental in helping to convene the first Jewish-Tibetan Jewish Dialogue with the Dali Lama, first in the New York area and in the following year at the seat of the Tibetan government in Exile in Dharamsala, India.
+In 1989 and 1990 Waldoks was instrumental in helping to convene the first Jewish-Tibetan Dialogue with the Dalai Lama, first in the New York area and in the following year at the seat of the Tibetan government in Exile in Dharamsala, India.
 In 1999, Waldoks participated as one of the Jewish leaders in a Catholic-Jewish pilgrimage to Israel and Rome sponsored by the New England Region of the Anti-Defamation League.

-In 1996, Waldoks was ordained as a non-denominational Rabbi by his mentors Rabbis Zalman- Schachter-Shalomi, of blessed memory, Everett Gendler, of blessed memory, and Arthur Green.
-In 1998, he took on the transformation of a moribund synagogue, Temple Beth Zion, in Brookline, Massachusetts and was successful over the next 21 years in creating a vibrant community rebranded as TBZ.
-At present, Waldoks has transitioned from TBZ’s Senior Rabbi to its Founding Rabbi and is offering his services on a part-time basis.
+In 1996, Waldoks was ordained as a non-denominational Rabbi by his mentors Rabbis Zalman- Schachter-Shalomi, Everett Gendler, and Arthur Green.
+In 1998, he took on the transformation of a moribund synagogue, Temple Beth Zion, in Brookline, Massachusetts and was successful over the next 21 years in creating a community rebranded as TBZ, of which he became founding rabbi, serving on a part-time basis.

-In 2008 Moshe was named by Newsweek magazine as one of the top 25 pulpit rabbis in the United States.
+In 2008 Waldoks was named by Newsweek magazine as one of the top 25 pulpit rabbis in the United States.